fftux/openshift-container-signing/README.md

 # openshift-container-signing
 # How to deploy
 Verify vars are correct by overridding them or changing the default values.
 I.e. change the domain name for the registry.
+Registry must also be defined in the ansible hosts file.

-Then run the playbook as follows, or as appropriate for your environment. ansible-playbook -kKbu sysadmin openshift-container-signing.yml
+Then run the playbook as follows, or as appropriate for your environment. ansible-playbook openshift-container-signing.yml

 # Sign image (from registry)
 ## List images in registry